dermesser/libsocket/doc/libsocket++/DOCUMENTATION++.md

 `flags` are supplied to the internal `socket(2)` call.

 ### `accept()`
-Declared in `inetserversocket.hpp`, defined in `inetserversocket.cpp`
+Declared in `inetserverstream.hpp`, defined in `inetserverstream.cpp`

 	inet_stream* accept(int numeric=0);